 Maths Olympiad: Identified students participate in challenging problem-solving activities with like-minded students.
 Maths Olympiad aims to foster mathematical creativity, develop flexibility in problem solving, strengthen mathematical intuition and provide for the satisfaction, joy and thrill of mastering challenging problems.

 Have Sum Fun Maths Competition: An exciting inter-school mathematics initiative that uses a quiz-night format.
 Teams of six students race against the clock to solve four intense rounds of eight challenging problems.
+There is also an online competition that is offered to students.

 Speakers Challenge: Students in Year 5 prepare a persuasive argument that is presented at to their cohort.
 Intensive workshops allow the boys practice, guidance and advice in public speaking.
 The top nine performers then compete for the JS Speakers Challenge , addressing the whole school and an audience of parents and guests.
 The top three performers advance to an inter-school competition.